 3. Highlight Employee Stories

 Give voice to the experiences and achievements of women within your organization.
-Share stories of women who have broken barriers, shattered glass ceilings, and made significant contributions to your workplace.
+Share stories of women who have broken barriers, shattered glass ceilings, and made significant contributions to your workplace, both big and small.
 This not only celebrates their accomplishments but also serves as an inspiration for others.

 Just be aware that you are going to have to ask employees to share their experiences.
 So, communicate with employees in your workplace to let them know you want ideas from them on how to celebrate Women’s Equality Day in the best way possible.